swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ## Introduction

-This feature lifts restrictions on `deinit` of actors and GAITs imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) by providing runtime support for hopping onto executors in `__deallocating_deinit()`'s.
+This feature allows `deinit`'s of actors and global-actor isolated types (GAITs) to access non-sendable isolated state, lifting restrictions imposed imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
+This is achieved by providing runtime support for hopping onto executors in `__deallocating_deinit()`'s.

 ## Motivation